Table of Contents

 Another famous startup which skyrocketed through this growth hack was Pinterest.

 Exclusivity fuelled desire and led to explosive growth for the social media platform.
+More on Pinterest, later.

 How to apply this growth hacking strategy for your startup?